brucechanglongxu/brucechanglongxu.github.io/_posts/2024-11-24-SHAP-versus-LIME-interpretability.md

 Implementing spatial feature permutation comes with its own set of challenges.
 The computational cost of systematically permuting features in high-resolution images can be significant.
 Moreover, the results of spatial permutation are highly context-dependent, requiring careful tuning to align with the model’s objectives.
 For SMI-SAMNet, this means tailoring the permutation strategy to different tasks, such as anatomical segmentation or surgical tool identification.

 Spatial feature permutation represents an exciting frontier in model interpretability, offering a more nuanced way to analyze models that depend on spatial and structural relationships.
 For models like SMI-SAMNet, this approach can reveal critical insights into how spatial dependencies influence predictions, bridging the gap between traditional interpretability tools and the unique demands of segmentation and image analysis.
-By combining spatial permutation with established methods like SHAP and LIME, we can achieve a deeper, more holistic understanding of complex machine learning models.
+By combining spatial permutation with established methods like SHAP and LIME, we can achieve a deeper, more holistic understanding of complex machine learning models (*).